How to Organize a Shared Drive at Work

 Organizing a shared drive at work requires agreement on three pillars: folder structure, permissions, and naming standards.
 Get these right and the drive becomes a productivity asset.
 Neglect any one of them and entropy wins.

-How How to Organize a Shared Drive at Work Works
+How to Organize a Shared Drive at Work in practice

 The most common mistake teams make is letting folder structure emerge organically.
 Someone creates a "Misc" folder, another person adds "New Folder (2)," and within months the drive is a maze.
 A deliberate structure prevents this.